Did your partner have an affair, leaving you feeling devastated?

 Right now, it might be difficult for you to comprehend why this betrayal happened.
 Even if you had the affair, you might feel confused about your own actions.
 As you begin the process of forgiveness, you and your partner can also learn more about reasons for the affair.
 That doesn’t not mean either partner will be blamed or absolved.
 Instead, you want to understand the deeper reasons for the affair.
-Through highly effect counseling approaches, such as Emotionally Focused Therapy (EFT) and Imago Therapy, you and your partner can develop more compassion for each other.
+Through highly effective counseling approaches, such as Emotionally Focused Therapy (EFT) and Imago Therapy, you and your partner can develop more empathy, compassion and understanding for each other.

 It takes time to re-establish trust, get to know each other again and strengthen your bond.
 You and your partner have to be honest in order to make positive shifts and repair the relationship.
 This can be hard to do on your own, especially when you are operating from a place of such deep hurt.
 But, with the support of a skilled, empathetic therapist, you can even strengthen your relationship and even allow for an openness that you didn’t have before.

 You may have questions or concerns about couples or marriage counseling after an affair

-Can counseling do more damage to our relationship?
+Can affair recovery counseling do more damage to our relationship?

 The goal of therapy is never to make things worse.
-In a calm, neutral space, I will help you and your partner understand the affair and how it has affected your relationship.
+In a calm, neutral space, We will help you and your partner understand the affair and how it has affected your relationship.
 If you don’t address the affair, you can’t repair the wounds it has left behind.
-The process can be painful, but burying your feelings will only make them grow.
+The process can be painful, but burying your feelings will only make them fester and grow.
 Identifying and working through infidelity can be instrumental in helping you both move toward lasting healing.

 If we try affair recovery counseling, I’ll just be criticized and blamed.